InfoSec812/service-proxy-client-example/README.md

 ## Instructions

-1. Build The Application `mvn clean compile package vertx:package`
+1. Build The Application `mvn clean package vertx:package`
 1. Run The Application `java -jar backend/target/backend-<version>.jar`
 1. Open A Browser to http://localhost:8080

 ## Details
 This project is a combination of a Vert.x Java application and a Vue.js/WebPack application.
-The whole project is wired into Maven using the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) such that running the typical Maven operations (`mvn clean compile package`) will compile the Java code, transpile the Vue.js ES6 code, and package the whole thing as an executable JAR file.
+The whole project is wired into Maven using the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) such that running the typical Maven operations (`mvn clean package vertx:package`) will compile the Java code, trans-pile the Vue.js ES6 code, and package the whole thing as an executable JAR file.

 ## How it works